HEP-FCC/fcc-tutorials/CONTRIBUTING.md

 ```
 You can see your local version by using a web-browser to navigate to `http://localhost:8000` or wherever it says it's serving the book.

+links to LHCb starterkit intended ?? may be https://github.com/HEP-FCC/fcc-tutorials ?
 [conduct]: CONDUCT.md
 [repo]: https://github.com/lhcb/starterkit-lessons
 [issues]: https://github.com/lhcb/starterkit-lessons/issues